How to open a bank account in the US from Australia [2026]

 Is it possible to open a fee-free account in the US?

 You’ll often find US resident accounts that have ways to waive the maintenance fee, by signing up for additional services, or by holding a minimum balance at all times.
-However, all accounts are likely to have service or transaction charges – it’s unusual to find any truly fee free bank account, anywhere in the world.
+However, all accounts are likely to have service or transaction charges, and it’s unusual to find a bank account with no fees at all.

 What are the additional costs?

-You won’t usually need to pay any fee to open an account in the first place – but some accounts, and particularly those targeted at expats and high wealth individuals, do have pretty hefty minimum balance and minimum deposit requirements.
+You won’t usually need to pay any fee to open an account in the first place, but some accounts, and particularly those targeted at expats and high wealth individuals, do have a high minimum balance and minimum deposit requirements.

 It’s worth reading through the terms of different accounts carefully to make sure you don’t get hit with high fall below fees.